Unlock your iPhone’s full potential: 12 must-know tips

 Siri, stop: You can change your smart assistant settings to summon Siri when your phone is unlocked — or turn it off altogether.
 Open the Settings > Siri & Search.
 Tap Listen for and select Off.
 You can turn off Allow Siri When Locked to prevent Siri from activating if a button’s pressed in your pocket.

-Tags: Amazon, App Privacy Report, Apple, Apple iPhone, battery, Google, Hidden Features, metadata, Notes app, Podcast, privacy, security, Siri, Smart Assistant, Typing, upgrade, White Noise
+Tags: Amazon, App Privacy Report, Apple, Apple iPhone, Apple Siri, battery, Google, Hidden Features, metadata, Notes app, podcasts, privacy, security, Smart Assistant, Typing, upgrades, White Noise